currents-dev/cypress-cloud/README.md

 ## Troubleshooting

-Enable the debug mode and run the command
+Enable the debug mode and run the command:

 ```sh
 DEBUG=currents:* npx cypress-cloud run ...
 ```

+Capture all the logs in a plain text file and submit an issue.

 ## Testing